When to Tell Your Boss You Re Interviewing for Another Job

 “I’ve accepted a position with another company.
 My planned last day is [date].
 I want to ensure a smooth transition and have drafted a handover plan I’d like to review with you.”

-“I can’t stand the way things are run here and I’m out.”
-This invites unnecessary conflict and undermines your reputation.
+“I can’t stand the way things are run here and I’m out.” — This invites unnecessary conflict and undermines your reputation.

 “My next role provides a leadership scope I’m ready for and requires relocation; the timeline is driven by school dates and visa processing.”

-Minimizing Reputational Damage and Maintaining References
+Minimising Reputational Damage And Maintaining References

 Your professional reputation is an asset.
-Leave thoughtfully—your references, network, and future opportunities depend on it.
+Leave thoughtfully — your references, network and future opportunities depend on it.

 Create a concise achievements document highlighting measurable outcomes and deliverables you led.
 Share this with your manager during handover; it helps them present your departure positively to stakeholders.